-- 11.1 All staff dealing directly with customers are responsible for ensuring that this policy is implemented. - 11.2 The Head of Housing is responsible for monitoring and reviewing this policy.
+- 11.1 All staff dealing directly with customers are responsible for ensuring that this policy is implemented. - 11.2 The Director Community Housing Services is responsible for monitoring and reviewing this policy.

 return to tenants right to repair index

 DECORATION ALLOWANCES